Longevity market businesses are focused on smarter, more inclusive design.

-This year’s Challenge is taking a novel approach to intergenerational design.
+The Stanford Center on Longevity’s 2018-19 Design Challenge theme is taking a novel approach to intergenerational design.
 “Rather than studying the perceived needs of older or younger generations as an outsider, it is possible to look to people of all ages for what they know and how they can contribute,” says Ken Smith, Director of the Center’s Mobility Division.
-Ken shared the benefits of this approach in his recent essay for Stria.
+Ken shared the benefits of this approach in his essay for Stria.

 Product innovation firms are studying the aging market but have yet to come up with breakthrough solutions.
 Frog Design’s “Aging By Design” initiative aptly summarizes the state of design today: “While there are a number of home care products and services on the market that intend to preserve the dignity of the seniors, most are piecemeal solutions that fail to integrate well with other products and services—or real lifestyles—and are often too confusing and difficult to be used effectively.”

 Industrial design student Andy Yu, who was crowned winner of this year’s US national James Dyson Award on Sept.
 7, is ahead of the curve.
 A junior at the Rhode Island School of Design, Yu created a prototype cup for people with arthritis or Parkinson’s who have shaky grips and weak arms. …

 “I believe that a well-considered mixed group of audiences can help guide the direction of the design,” Yu tells Quartz.
 “A lot of the inventions focus on medical and technological help that they need, but I want to focus on creating a comfortable product that matches their current needs for daily life.”